From foundations to future

 Research was also embedded into international programs, creating opportunities to learn from past experiences and ensure that limited resources were being used in the most efficient and effective way.

-“We still have that disciplinary strength, but that’s not the power structure of the institution.
-The power structure is, for example, what are we doing for mums and bubs?
+“We still have that disciplinary strength, but that's not the focus of our institute.
+Our focus is, for example, what are we doing for mums and bubs?
 What are we doing to eliminate infectious diseases?
 What are we doing for pandemic preparedness?
-That’s where the power is now.
-That’s where the business units are.
-That’s where the accountability is.”
-Professor Brendan Crabb AC
+That's where our focus is now.”
+Professor Brendan Crabb AC.

 An entrepreneurial edge

 The third priority of Professor Crabb’s tenure has been to achieve financial independence for Burnet.
 He and the leadership team approached this challenge by centralising all revenue streams into a single unit charged with pursuing opportunities for commercialisation and income-generation.

 In 2020, the sale of Burnet’s ‘real estate’ assets at Commercial Road helped place the Institute in a significantly strong financial position.
 It meant Burnet could pursue opportunities more readily and with a more entrepreneurial mindset.

 Commercialisation of promising medical innovations in the past had yielded success stories, most notably the affordable and rapid

 point-of-care test for HIV that, in 2020, was endorsed by the WHO and is now widely used in Asia, Africa, and Latin America.